-Finally, a user study evaluating the effect of the use of our system on post-editing speeds should be performed.
+Such an integration will also be the first necessary step to perform a user study evaluating the effect of the use of our system on post-editing speeds.
 We expect the findings of such a study to show a significant increase of throughput that will significantly reduce the costs of translation for large-scale projects.